-An active 63-year-old woman, Carolyn chalked it up to a pulled muscle, an overuse injury.
-After all, she played golf and pickleball frequently, and tennis a few times a week.
+An active 63-year-old woman, Carolyn chalked it up to a pulled muscle — an overuse injury.
+After all, she frequently played golf, pickleball and tennis.

-But in June 2024, after weeks of the pain and discomfort, she headed to a local urgent care center expecting to be given an order for physical therapy.
+But in June 2024, after weeks of pain and discomfort, she headed to a local urgent care center expecting an order for physical therapy.

-Instead, she was told her EKG showed “something off,” and she was directed to the Portsmouth Regional Hospital emergency room.
+Instead, her EKG showed “something off,” and she was directed to the Portsmouth Regional Hospital emergency room.

 “I’ve always been in good health,” Carolyn said.
 “My cholesterol might be a little high, but otherwise I’m very healthy, very active.
 So before heading to the ER, I called my daughter who is a nurse to find out what I should do.
 And of course, she told me to go to the hospital.”

 Her blood pressure was elevated.
-Her troponin, a cardiac enzyme, was mildly elevated, and higher on the second test, indicating heart damage or disease.
-She was admitted for the night and scheduled for a stress test in the morning before heading off to the cardiac catheterization, or “cath” lab.
+Her troponin, a cardiac enzyme, was higher on the second test, indicating heart damage or disease.
+She was admitted for the night, and a stress test was scheduled the next morning before she went to the cardiac catheterization, or “cath” lab.

-The cath lab team found a significant blockage requiring intervention, but Carolyn also had a severe calcification, meaning she didn’t qualify for having a stent placed in her arteries.
+The cath lab team found a significant blockage requiring intervention.
+But Carolyn also had a severe calcification, so she didn’t qualify for a stent in her arteries.

-So what started as a quick trip to the urgent care for what was thought to be a pulled muscle, resulted in triple bypass surgery two days later.
+What started as a quick trip to urgent care for a perceived pulled muscle resulted in a triple bypass surgery two days later.

-“My surgeon, Dr. (Robert) Helm couldn’t have been nicer, he explained everything to me,” Carolyn said.
-“He told me that I could have the surgery the following morning, on a Friday, or could wait until the following week.
+“My surgeon, Dr. Robert Helm, couldn’t have been nicer.
+He explained everything to me,” Carolyn said.
+“He told me that I could have the surgery the following morning, on a Friday, or I could wait until the following week.
 Admittedly, I have a bit of anxiety and was concerned about a Friday surgery.
 Who would check on me over the weekend?
 But he assured me that he would be at the hospital every day over the weekend, and he was.
 He checked in on me each day, putting me at ease.”

 “There is a bit of family history for Carolyn,” said Dr. Helm, chief of cardiac surgery at Portsmouth Regional Hospital.
 “But she is the first female in her family to experience cardiac issues.
 When the team in the cardiac cath lab saw the calcification, it was clear that she would require coronary artery bypass surgery, which is when my colleagues and I were consulted.”